What is the Net Promoter Score (NPS)?

 Earlier, offline surveys were the most preferred mode of the survey, but now businesses can’t even think of doing it.
 Online/Digital and Mobile are what are driving the market today.

 I would recommend choosing the best mode of distribution to reach your customers, especially at the touchpoints where customers and brands meet.

 Example: If a customer is shopping through your app, asking for feedback via an In-app survey is the best way to go.
 This works best for collecting feedback through transactional surveys.

 For relationship surveys, it has been observed that a more formal way of collecting feedback is much appreciated by customers.

 Surveys via email and SMS work very well.
-Some Industry specifically banking for their key clients recommend doing it personally over the phone, live video chat, or face to face.
+Some Industries specifically banking for their key clients recommend doing it personally over the phone, live video chat, or face to face.